 Valuables: Please do not let your child bring valuables to school.
 The school accepts no responsibility for valuables that are lost or damaged.
-Mobile phones are not allowed in the classroom.
+Mobile phones are not allowed to be used during the school day either in the classroom or at break times unless permission is given by a member of staff.

 Joining Early Childhood/P1: If your child is 3 years old s/he can join the EC/P1 class.
-However, it is important that they are "potty trained," i.e. they should be able to use the toilet.
+However, it is important that they are "potty trained," i.e. they should be able to use the toilet and not wearing diapers.
 It is useful to bring your child to school to see the classroom and meet the teachers before they come to stay for a whole morning.
 EC classes finish at 11:20am.